 Harlequin and the Giant Helmet

-Goody Goose (roughly the same
+Goody Goose (roughly the same subject-matter as Mother

-subject-matter as Mother Goose, but essentially a different pantomime)
+Goose, but essentially a different pantomime)

-Jack the Giant Killer (not to
+Jack the Giant Killer (not to be confused with Jack and the

-be confused with Jack and the Beanstalk, which is a different story [Speaight
+Beanstalk, which is a different story [Speaight should not have lumped these

-should not have lumped these together]; and early versions by West and Jameson
+together]; and early versions by West and Jameson are of different pantomimes

 With HARLEQUIN Robin Hood and HARLEQUIN AND Uncle Tom's Cabin (better to give the full titles in this context), there are Webb's versions of the straight plays, but this does not affect Green's versions of the pantomimes; and with Jack Sheppard, there is Skelt's version of the pantomime, but again this does not affect Green's version of the straight play.
 Finally there is said to be a Hodgson and Co. version of Sleeping Beauty, but this an 1820s melodrama or spectacle, not the pantomime of 1850.
 Also a West version, which I can't remember anything about off hand, but cannot have anything to do with the pantomime done by Green